-Interest expense, including amortization of debt discounts and issuance costs, was \$1.2 million and \$1.6 million for the first three months of fiscal years 2022 and 2021, respectively.
-This decrease was primarily due to lower interest rates and lower overall debt levels.
+Interest expense, including amortization of debt discounts and issuance costs, was \$2.4 million and \$2.8 million for the first six months of fiscal years 2022 and 2021, respectively.
+This decrease was primarily due to lower overall debt levels.